google/fleetbench/README.md

     `--benchmark_repetitions`.
 *   Recommended by the benchmarking framework [here](https://github.com/google/benchmark/blob/main/docs/reducing_variance.md#reducing-variance-in-benchmarks):
-    *   Disable frequently scaling,
+    *   Disable frequency scaling
-    *   Bind the process to a core by setting its affinity,
+    *   Bind the process to a core by setting its affinity
-    *   Disable processor boosting,
+    *   Disable processor boosting
-    *   Disable Hyperthreading/SMT (should not affect single-threaded benchmarks).
+    *   Disable Hyperthreading/SMT (should not affect single-threaded benchmarks)
     *   NOTE: We do not recommend reducing the working set of the benchmark to fit into L1 cache, contrary to the recommendations in the link, as it would significantly reduce this benchmarking suite's representativeness.
-*   Disable memory randomization (ASLR).
+*   Disable memory randomization (ASLR)

 ## Future Work